2025 Wexford Senior Hurling Championship

 The 2025 Wexford Senior Hurling Championship was the 115th staging of the Wexford Senior Hurling Championship since its establishment by the Wexford County Board in 1889.
 The draw for the group stage places took place on 8 February 2025.
 The championship ran from 27 June to 26 October 2025.

 St Martin's entered the championship as the defending champions.

 The final was played on 26 October 2025 at Chadwicks Wexford Park, between St Martin's and Rathnure, in what was their second meeting in the final overall and a first meeting in 26 years.
 St Martin's won the match by 2-14 to 0-16 to claim their sixth championship title overall and a second consecutive title.

+Oylegate–Glenbrien's Séamus Casey was the championship's top scorer with 3-70.